RobertSundling/neato-botvac/precertificate-firmware/README.md

 Neato Robotics has ceased operations.
 The last known certificate included with the firmware images expired on February 19, 2025.

 However, on February 18, 2025, the parent company of Neato Robotics, Vorwerk & Co.
 KG, acquired a new certificate that expires on March 19, 2026.
 They have not released any new firmware with this certificate, so we do not have the certificate itself.
 However, we do have the *precertificate* from the the public [Certificate Transparency](https://certificate.transparency.dev/) logs.
-This precertificate can be used to verify firmware signatures, assuming the robot does not care about the extra "CT Precertificate Poison" section that is present in all precertificates.
+Thankfully, this precertificate can be used to verify firmware signatures, because the robot does not care about the extra "CT Precertificate Poison" section that is present in precertificates.

 ## Details